casserole27/FMinteractiveratingcomponent/README.md

   box-sizing: border-box;
 }
 ```

-so that the padding styling does not interfere with the sizing I am trying to achieve.
+With border-box sizing, padding styling does not interfere with the sizing I am trying to achieve.

-Pseudo-classes specify special states of selected elements and are designated with one colon.
-Pseudo-elements allow you to style part of the element and are designated with two colons.

-In this case ::before creates a pseudo-element that is the first child of the selected element, and is used to make the custom radio button.
-:hover changes the color of the element when the mouse hovers over it
-:checked changes the color of the selected radio input

 ```css
 [type="radio"]:hover + label::before {